 A few months ago I was contacted by a company called JRS Eco Wireless out of Europe asking me if I was willing to do a test and review of their “low EMF wireless router”.
 They call it the JRS Eco 100 5 GHz Wireless Router.
 As I always do I happily agreed as long as they understood that even though they were going to send it to me for free, I would only give my honest opinion of it.
 They said that is what they wanted, so they agreed and sent me the router.

 So the purpose of this article is to review this router.
 In the first two thirds of this article (which includes the below video) I talk about what I found upon my initial test.
 At that point I pretty much loved everything about it that I tried.
-But after switching exclusively to this router for about 4 weeks, I found a few things I do not like about it as well.
-So I will discuss those negatives towards the end of this article.
+But after switching exclusively to this router for about 4 weeks, I found a few things I didn’t like so well.
+And the manufacturer sent me solutions.
+So I will discuss these problems I had as well as the manufacturer’s solutions towards the end of this article.

 Below is the video review I did of the JRS Eco 100 5 GHz Wireless Router.
 In it I test the RF Radiation of the router and explain what makes it low EMF.
 If you are considering getting a JRS Eco 100 I think it is important to both watch the below video, as well as read the rest of this article.
 I go over details in this article I don’t include in the video.